Flashhack

 This program doesn’t have an installer.
 Windows users should just extract the zip file somewhere and run flashhack.exe

 If you are updating the program, you should probably delete the old folder and completely replace it with the new version to be safe.
 Please check back for updates frequently.
+The full source code is included.

 Features